tlverse/deming2019-workshop/README.md

 ### Day 2: December 5, 2019

-* 8:00A-9:30A: Targeted Minimum Loss-Based Estimation of the Effects of Optimal Dynamic and Shift Interventions.
+* 8:00A-9:30A: Targeted Minimum Loss-Based Estimation of the Effects of Optimal Dynamic and Shift Interventions in the `tlverse` software ecosystem
 * 9:30A-9:50A: Break
-* 9:50A-11:20P: Targeted Minimum Loss-Based Estimation of the Treatment Specific Survival Function for Right-Censored Survival Data
+* 9:50A-11:20P: Targeted Minimum Loss-Based Estimation of the Treatment Specific Survival Function for Right-Censored Survival Data with `MOSS`
 * 11:20A-12:40P: Lunch
-* 12:40P-2:10P: Targeted Minimum Loss-Based Estimation of the Point Treatment Effect for Longitudinal Data with Time-Varying Confounding and Time-Varying Censoring
+* 12:40P-2:10P: Targeted Minimum Loss-Based Estimation for Longitudinal Data with `ltmle`
 * 2:10P-2:30P: Break
-* 2:30P-4:00P: Discussion
-* 4:00P-4:20P: Break
-* 4:20P-5:00P: Discussion
+* 2:30P- : Discussion

-The software materials related to point treatment interventions are based on an early draft of the (eventually forthcoming) book **The Hitchhiker's Guide to the `tlverse`, or a Targeted Learning Practitioner's Handbook**, by Mark van der Laan, Alan Hubbard, Jeremy Coyle, Nima Hejazi, Ivana Malenica, and Rachael
+Most of the software materials are based on an early draft of the (eventually forthcoming) book **The Hitchhiker's Guide to the `tlverse`, or a Targeted Learning Practitioner's Handbook**, by Mark van der Laan, Alan Hubbard, Jeremy Coyle, Nima Hejazi, Ivana Malenica, and Rachael